 The Healthy Minds Study (HMS)

 HMS is an annual web-based survey study examining mental health, service utilization, and related issues among undergraduate and graduate students.
-Since its national launch in 2007, HMS has been fielded at over 125 colleges and universities, with over 150,000 survey respondents.
+Since its national launch in 2007, HMS has been fielded at about 300 colleges and universities, with over 300,000 survey respondents.

 What is unique about HMS?